What is the Passing Score?

-The New York bar examiners calculate the final score on the New York bar exam by combining the applicant’s total weighted scaled scores on the New York bar exam, as follows:
+The New York bar examiners calculate the final score on the New York bar exam by combining the applicant’s total weighted scaled scores.

-The applicant cannot fail or pass based on the score of any one portion of the New York bar exam.
-Thus, a high score on one portion of the New York bar exam may offset a low score on another portion of the New York bar exam.
-Only the applicant’s total, weighted, scaled score determines whether or not the applicant passes or fails the New York bar exam.
+You cannot pass or fail based on the score of any single portion of the New York bar exam.
+Thus, a high score on one portion of the New York bar exam may offset a low score on another portion of the New York bar exam, but will not result in automatic passing (or automatic failure).
+Only your total, weighted, scaled score determines whether you pass or fail the New York bar exam.

-Re-grading Score on New York Bar Exam’s Written Portion
+Re-grading of New York Bar Exam’s Written Portion